Two Superb Old New Guinea Chiefs Clubs Massim Culture Milne Bay Province Papua New Guinea

 |Size||Left 83.5cm & Right 81cm|

-Two Superb Massim Chiefs Clubs, Milne Bay Province PNG 19th Century
+Two Superb New Guinea Chiefs Clubs Massim Culture Milne Bay Province Papua New Guinea from the 19th Century

 These two superbly early Massim Chief’s Clubs are from the Milne Bay Province of Papua New Gunia.
 Dating from the 19th Century, these beautiful old clubs were an emblem of high status and prestige for the men who once owned them.
 Both Clubs were carved by a master carver with refined elements including ancestors’ faces on the finials, stylized birds, a snake & scrolling designs that the Massim are renowned for.